gchehab/sql_inject_sandbox/README.md

     * Initial commit

 ## License
-This software is licenced under LGPL 2.1
+This software is licenced under GPL 3